 SGRP Meridian (Pty), Ltd. ("Meridian") is a consolidated international subsidiary of the Company and is owned 51% by SGRP, 23% by Friedshelf 401 Proprietary Limited and 26% by Lindicom Empowerment Holdings Proprietary Limited.
 Mr. Garry Bristow, who is an executive at SGRP Meridian and a Director of CMR Meridian, is one of the beneficial owners of both Merhold Cape Property Trust ("MCPT") and Merhold Holding Trust ("MHT").
 Mr. Adrian Wingfield, who is a Director of CMR Meridian, is one of the beneficial owners of MHT.
 MHT owns the building where Meridian is headquartered and also owns 32 vehicles which are leased to Meridian.
-MCPT provides a fleet of 173 vehicles to Meridian under a 4 year lease program.
+MCPT provides a fleet of 173 vehicles to Meridian under a month by month contract.
+Meridian has recently made the decision to end the fleet program with MCPT and award the fleet program to Fleet Africa.